Mental Health Initiatives

 How We’re Improving

-The University System of Georgia (USG) has launched a comprehensive plan to significantly expand student mental health services during the COVID-19 pandemic.
+The University System of Georgia (USG) launched a comprehensive Mental Health Initiative to significantly expand student mental health services during the COVID-19 pandemic.
 While USG students have proven to be remarkably resilient during the pandemic, the need for additional on-campus mental health resources has been heightened by the unprecedented challenges students face right now.
 The funding will primarily expand USG clinical resources to ensure every student has access to telephonic psychiatric care and clinical counseling services.

 Expanded services will include a partnership with Christie Campus Health with the following: